 15 OEB letter to all rate-regulated licensed electricity distributors, Re: OEB’s Plan to Standardize Processes to Improve Accuracy of Commodity Pass-Through Variance Accounts, July 20, 2018.

-Hydro further advised that it was seeking approval to return, to the IESO, the accumulated RGCRP amounts it had received from 2012 to 2018.
+Hydro further advised that it was seeking approval to return, to the IESO, the accumulated RGCRP amounts it had received in certain years for the period from 2012 to 2018.

 Second, OEB staff questioned Guelph Hydro’s proposed disposition method of the residual balance of Account 1595 sub-account (2016), through the general purpose deferral and variance account rate rider, from all customers.
 The EDDVAR16 report states that the residual balances of account 1595 sub-accounts are to be treated as part of Group 1 deferral and variance accounts which are to be returned (or recovered) to (or from) all customers through the general purpose deferral and variance account rate rider.
 However, Guelph Hydro explained that, in this case, the high residual balance of Account 1595 sub-account (2016) was predominantly caused by Guelph Hydro’s under- collection of the 2016 GA rate rider in relation to the General Service (GS) 1,000 to 4,999 kW rate class.